 - Then select “Sketch > Upload” from the Arduino IDE menu

 - After the program compilation process has finished

 Leaving… / Hard resetting via RTS pin…) press the “Reset” button

-- If everything is correct, LED 2 (green) should continuously flash
+- If everything is correct, the LED (white) should continuously flash

 Solder on pin strips